Liberty Seated Half Dollars

 3609725004

-Choice $1955 New December 8!
-Crusty Choice Original, Attractive Patina, Accurately Graded, Oregon Beaver Collection.
+Choice $1955 Crusty Choice Original, Attractive Patina, Accurately Graded, Oregon Beaver Collection.
 Consignor Price Reduction - Years ago, I quickly grow bored with frosty white Liberty Seated coins and learned to appreciate lightly crusty Mint State coins that were strictly original.
 GFRC continues that tradition with this 1861 Seated half that is toned with a crusty gray skin along with blue hues.
 Rose, aquamarine and golden toning rings characterize the reverse and are accentuated by brilliant background luster.
 Strike is deeply impressed with rounded stars and complete hair curls along with crisply defined eagle feathers and claws.
 A 10x check could only locate one tiny obverse blemish in the upper left field that is fully toned over.
 Otherwise the devices and fields are pristine.
 Housed In newer NGC holder with edge view insert.

 Seated 50C 1861 1861